ha5ha6/judy_blog/_posts/2019-11-8-data-structrue-linkedlist.markdown

 Solution:
 1. create dummy head
 2. find the node needs to be deleted using fast and slow pointers (rabbit turtle race)
-3. fast goes first, then slow and fast go together
+3. fast goes first, then slow and fast go together, slow stops at the one before the nth node
-Note:
-while fast.next: fast=fast.next -> fast stop at the last node, cuz fast.next is None
+Note: while fast.next: fast=fast.next -> fast stop at the last node, cuz fast.next is None
 4. slow->slow.next.next